-- Divide the large group into small groups and have the groups read the text on the page. - Direct the groups to identify the main sentence of each paragraph. - Circulate the room, having the groups share with you, the sentences they identified and explain their choices.
+- Divide the class into small groups and have the groups read the text on the page. - Direct the groups to identify the main sentence of each paragraph. - Have the groups share the sentences they identified and explain their choices.

-- Read the Did You Know feature on the page. - Explain that some Church teachings are infallible, meaning without error in revealing God's plan of Salvation.
+- Read the Did You Know feature on the page. - Explain that some Church teachings are infallible, meaning without error in revealing God's plan of Salvation. - Read the discussion question and elicit from the students their responses.